Journal of Clinical Ultrasound

 The legends should describe the anatomic structure and condition being demonstrated.
 The use of arrows, symbols, letters, etc., as identifying labels on figures is encouraged; define these items in the legends.
 If data from any other source are used, the source should be cited in the legend.
 Permission from the publisher and the author(s) must be obtained in writing for the use of previously published figures.Acknowledgments

-Any acknowledgments to be made must be submitted in separate files under the category "Supplementary Material Not for Review")
+Any acknowledgments must be submitted in a separate file (file name: "Acknowledgments"; file upload desgnation: "Supplementary Material Not for Review")

 Supporting Information--video clips.